When Floyd Mayweather Shouts ‘Faggot,’ This Is What LGBT People Hear

 In 2015, heavyweight world champion Tyson Fury’s homophobia came accompanied by Bible verses, and instructions to “Believe in the Lord Jesus Christ and you will be saved.”

-One of the most astonishing tirades—for its mixing of violence, race, sex, power, homophobia, and lyrical poetry—was Mike Tyson’s against a reporter who in 2002 said Tyson should be in a straitjacket.
+One of the most astonishing tirades—for its mixing of violence, race, sex, power, homophobia, and lyrical poetry—was Mike Tyson’s against a reporter, who in 2002 said Tyson should be in a straitjacket.

 “I’ll put your mother in a straitjacket, you punk-ass white boy.
 Come here and tell me that, and I’ll fuck you in your ass, you punk white boy, you faggot...
 I’ll eat your asshole alive, you bitch...
 You scared, coward, you’re not man enough to fuck with me, you can’t last two minutes in my world, bitch.
 Look at you, scared now, you ho.
 Scared like a little white pussy, scared of the real man.
 I’ll fuck you till you love me, faggot.”

-There is, you might say, quite a lot going on there—and all of the toxic masculinity that boxing freely encourages is wrapped up on it.
+There is, you might say, quite a lot going on there—and all of the toxic masculinity that boxing freely encourages is wrapped up in it.

 Tyson, like Mayweather Jr., has a history of domestic violence.
 In boxing, it seems, masculinity—of the most hyper-aggressive kind—must be averred at all times out of the ring as well as in it.

 And yet boxing has its own strange camp to it.
-It is not enough for Mayweather and McGregor to snarl at each other in tight briefs at a weigh-in, their groin bulges nearly touching, flexing and posing.
+It is not enough for Mayweather and McGregor to snarl at each other in tight briefs at a weigh-in, their groin bulges nearly touching, flexing, and posing.

 The only thing to do in such an overtly homoerotic situation to assert your rampant heterosexuality is to scream that the other guy’s a faggot.
 Or hit him.
 Or turn away and flex.